Toyota RAV4 Miles Per Gallon

-You can choose among three modes for improved traction:
+You can choose among four modes for improved traction:

 When the system is activated, it can regulate wheelspin by automatically adjusting engine throttle and brakes.
 This is done before wheel slip occurs, helping you maximize performance on the road.

-With its impressive fuel economy ratings and performance specs, the 2019 Toyota RAV4 is quite capable of handling long drives around Danvers, Peabody, and Salem.
+With its impressive fuel economy ratings and performance specs, the 2020 Toyota RAV4 is quite capable of handling long drives around Danvers, Peabody, and Salem, Massachusetts.

 If you’re interested in trying out the SUV’s efficiency for yourself, then don’t wait.
 Schedule a test drive at Ira Toyota of Danvers today!

 - 2020 RAV4 EPA-estimated 27 city/35 highway/30 combined MPG for LE FWD and Limited FWD; 27 city/34 highway/30 combined MPG for LE AWD; 28 city/35 highway/30 combined MPG for XLE FWD and XLE Premium FWD; 27 city/33 highway/29 combined MPG for XLE AWD and XLE Premium AWD; 25 city/33 highway/28 combined MPG for Adventure; 25 city/32 highway/27 combined MPG for TRD Off-Road; 25 city/33 highway/28 combined MPG for Limited AWD; and 41 city/38 highway/40 combined MPG for LE Hybrid, XLE Hybrid, XSE Hybrid, and Limited Hybrid.
 Actual mileage will vary.